-As an Instructional Designer or Elearning Experience Developer who is involved in custom elearning course development, how do you ensure your courses provide the desired learning outcomes?
+As a project stakeholder, an Instructional Designer or Elearning Experience Developer who is involved in custom elearning course development, how do you ensure your courses provide the desired learning outcomes?
 When elearning developers and elearning companies get it right, learners receive many benefits from the learning experience.
 For example, they retain the knowledge from the course at a significantly higher rate, they know how to apply the knowledge in practice, they are able to improve their work skills, etc.

 An interactive map allows the learners to engage their visual and spatial memory when exploring the learning content.
 This interaction works well with the content that can be arranged geographically.
-For example, when developing custom elearning content on body language you can add an interactive map showing how different gestures are perceived in different countries.
+For example, when developing custom elearning content on body language, you can add an interactive map showing how different gestures are perceived in different countries.
 Another example where you can use an interactive map is when explaining the roles/functions/rooms/facilities in your office to new hires.
 Simply place the clickable markers on the floor plan of your office and allow the learners to click on the markers to learn about each item.

 While not an interaction in itself, a leaderboard is what can hold the results of learning interactions.
 Leaderboards make learning fun.
 They tap into our competitive spirit and act as a powerful engagement tool, driving the learners to participate and pay attention.
 To maximize the beneficial influence of a leaderboard on the learning process, you need to make sure that the learners are aware that their actions will be scored and sent to a leaderboard.
 Make sure you set clear rules and expectations.
 And, most importantly, make sure you present the leaderboard as a fun addition to the course.
 The learners need to know that you are not using it to catch and punish the low performers, but to entice a friendly competition among them.
 The process of adding a leaderboard to an elearning module is easy if you are using an elearning leaderboard widget.
 Alternatively, you can program a custom leaderboard.